- Are You Drinking Enough Water? HOT

 Water hardness is a source of many problems.
 One important trouble area is the way hardness minerals react with soaps and detergents.

-The list of elements that possess this property of hardness include iron, copper and manganese, all present normally in relatively small quantities.
+The list of elements that possess this property of hardness includes hardness, copper and manganese, all present normally in relatively small quantities.
 More common, of course, are calcium and magnesium, which are usually present in significant amounts.
 Clothes washed in zero soft water are free of troublesome hard water soap curd.

 For the homemaker water hardness makes home cleaning operations more difficult.